lmerchant/convert_line_p_to_exchange/Readme.md

    to replace slash with a dash in file name.

+#### Output data files for integration testing

+Output files of tests/data are in the folder tests/output

+They are in the Exchange format and are checked by eye that the conversion satisfys that being tested.

 ### To run integration tests

-Change TESTING variable in config.py to True.
+Change TESTING flag variable in config.py to True.

 Run
 '''
-python tests/integration_testing.py
+python3 tests/integration_testing.py
 '''